genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/11_data-pipeline.md

 You can use the following CSV as an example to test your pipeline.
 Create a file named `trades.csv` and paste the contents below into a running instance of your Genesis application.
 This will trigger the pipeline into action.

-Each row of the csv will be parsed, mapped and stored in the database.
+Each row of the CSV will be parsed, mapped and stored in the database.
 Your CSV file will disappear when the pipeline has processed the file.
 You can then use the `DbMon` utility to check your database for changes.

 ```csv
 instrumentId,counterpartyId,amount,buySell,price,date,enteredBy